podon/rg/README.md

 You can change the network adapater IP/Port by modifying the .kitchen.yml file.

+Requires OSX or Linux distro.
+Not tested on Windows

 How do you run this?
 --------------
 `$ git clone https://github.com/podon/rg`